Feynman Categories

 \subsubsection{Morphisms in $\Agg$ and graphs: a secondary structure}

 As many users are used to graphs appearing in operadic contexts, we wish to make their role clear in the current setup.
 The objects in $\Agg$ are by definition just aggregates of corollas, so they are very simple graphs.
 Notice we do not take any other graphs as objects.
-All the structure is in the morphisms.
-These however have underlying graphs, which are up to {\em important details} the graphs readers might be expecting to appear.
-Since this might be a source of confusion, we review the details here carefully.
+All the structure is in the morphisms and these have underlying graphs, the ghost graphs defined in \S\ref{ghostpar}.
+These are, up to {\em important details}, the graphs readers might expect to appear.
+Since this is a potential source of confusion, we review the details here carefully.